aboudou/raspiduinorover/README.md

   <em>Wiring diagram</em>
 </p>

-The base of the rover will be made of a [Dagu Rover 5 Tracked Chassis](http://www.pololu.com/product/1550).
-The Raspberry Pi camera module will be mounted on a pan/tilt support with servos, and a lighting feature based on three white LED will be added to allow the use of the camera in the dark.
+The base of the rover is made of a [Dagu Rover 5 Tracked Chassis](http://www.pololu.com/product/1550).
+The Raspberry Pi camera module is mounted on a pan/tilt support with servos, and a lighting feature based on three white LED is added to allow the use of the camera in the dark.
 It should be possible to replace camera module by a NoIR camera module and white LED with IR LED if you want / need a discreet illumination.

-Servo motors, Raspberry Pi, Arduino Uno and camera lighting will be powered by a common 5V power line.
-This 5V power may come from a wall power supply (at least 2A), while the chassis motors will have their own power source.
+Servo motors, Raspberry Pi, Arduino Uno and camera lighting are powered by a common 5V power line.
+This 5V power may come from a wall power supply (at least 2A), while the chassis motors have their own power source.
 It may be possible to make a common power supply for all items, including chassis motors, but this page won't cover this topic.

 Requirements